 In the buying considerations below, we will make your decision a little bit easier.

-The tubs on this list range in bather capacity from 2-6 people.
+The tubs on this list range in bather capacity from two to six people.
 However, it is important to understand that these are only approximations.
-While 6 people might be able to fit, 4 people would be significantly more comfortable.
+While six people might be able to fit, four people would be significantly more comfortable.

 If you want to maximize the comfort factor, you will probably prefer to get something suitable for more people than you need.
 This will ensure that you are adequately comfortable on a normal day, and prepared for the occasional influx of people, should you want to entertain.

 The number of jets will have a major impact on how you enjoy the tub.
-There is no golden rule for how many you need, but many feel that the more you can get, the better.
+There is no golden rule for how many you need—but many feel that the more you can get, the better.
 As you consider how many jets you need, it may be best to divide them by the number of anticipated bathers.
-For example, if a tub has 18 jets and a 3-bather capacity, that means 6 per person.
+For example, if a tub has 18 jets and a three-bather capacity, that means six per person.